whistlebee/harmat/README.md

 Metrics are implemented within each model. i.e. Harm, Attack Graph, Attack Tree.
 Some things to know:
-* AG, AT are subclasses of the NetworkX.DiGraph class.
+* AG is a subclass of the NetworkX.DiGraph class.
 * Every node has a values dictionary which is used to store all necessary properties of the node.
 * Try to write your own Summary class to make analysis simpler.
 * Many things may not be implemented.